 In 2020, we had 210 active 3P sellers in our marketplace, compared to 71 active 3P sellers in 2019.
 This represented a 195.8% year-overyear increase.
-Our active 3P sellers further increased to 270 in the twelve months ended June 30, 2021.
 We believe this increasing trend will continue because of the growing recognition of our marketplace and our seller-friendly comprehensive logistics network enabling hassle-free delivery of large parcel merchandise.